wpcapetown/code-of-conduct/README.md

 ## Reporting

-If you are being harassed by a member of WordPress Cape Town, notice that someone else is being harassed, or have any other concerns, please [contact an admin](https://wpcapetown.slack.com/team) directly via DM.
+If you are being harassed by a member of WPSA, notice that someone else is being harassed, or have any other concerns, please [contact an admin](https://wpcapetown.slack.com/team) directly via DM.
 Administrators will respond as soon as they are able.
 If the person who is harassing you is on the admin team, they will recuse themselves from handling your incident.

-This code of conduct applies to WordPress Cape Town spaces, but if you are being harassed by a member of WordPress Cape Town outside of our spaces, we still want to know about it.
-We will take all good-faith reports of harassment by WordPress Cape Town members, especially the administrators, seriously.
+This code of conduct applies to WPSA spaces, but if you are being harassed by a member of WPSA outside of our spaces, we still want to know about it.
+We will take all good-faith reports of harassment by WPSA members, especially the administrators, seriously.
 This includes harassment outside our spaces and harassment that took place at any point in time.
-The abuse team reserves the right to exclude people from WordPress Cape Town based on their past behavior, including behavior outside WordPress Cape Town spaces and behavior towards people who are not members of the WordPress Cape Town community.
+The abuse team reserves the right to exclude people from WPSA based on their past behavior, including behavior outside WPSA spaces and behavior towards people who are not members of the WPSA community.

 In order to protect volunteers from abuse and burnout, we reserve the right to reject any report we believe to have been made in bad faith.
 Reports intended to silence legitimate criticism may be deleted without response.

 We will respect confidentiality requests for the purpose of protecting victims of abuse.
-At our discretion, we may publicly name a person about whom we’ve received harassment complaints, or privately warn third parties about them, if we believe that doing so will increase the safety of WordPress Cape Town members or the general public.
+At our discretion, we may publicly name a person about whom we’ve received harassment complaints, or privately warn third parties about them, if we believe that doing so will increase the safety of WPSA members or the general public.
 We will not name harassment victims without their affirmative consent.

 ## Acceptable Content
-The WordPress Cape Town community is a collection of professionals, as such it is expected that the content made available by members of the community should at all times adhere to the acceptable content policy.
+The WPSA community is a collection of professionals, as such it is expected that the content made available by members of the community should at all times adhere to the acceptable content policy.
 This policy is intended to protect the community's image, as well as the image of its members, through restrictions on certain classes of content which may be deemed to be unsuitable in a work or family context.

 Classes of content which we deem to be unsuitable include: